cody-mar10/protein_set_transformer/README.md

 We have provided the README to the DRYAD data repository to render [here](DRYAD_README.md).
 Additionally, we have provided a programmatic way to access the data from the command line using `pst download`:

+**NOTE**: we have recently changed the DRYAD repository corresponding to manuscript resubmission, so these commands will not work at the moment.
+However, the latest dataset will be available to download directly through DRYAD soon.

 ```txt
 usage: pst download [-h] [--all] [--outdir PATH] [--esm-large] [--esm-small] [--vpst-large] [--vpst-small] [--genome] [--genslm]
                     [--trained-models] [--genome-clusters] [--protein-clusters] [--aai] [--fasta] [--host-prediction] [--no-readme]